cam-douglas/quark-local-agi/docs/STARTUP_GUIDE.md

 1. **Restart your computer** to test automatic startup
 2. **Open a new terminal** and run `meta-ready` to check status
-3. **Start using the AI assistant** with `meta_model` command
+3. **Start using the AI assistant** with `quark` command
 4. **Monitor logs** if you encounter any issues

-The Meta-Model AI Assistant will now be ready for input every time you start your laptop! 🤖
+The Quark AI Assistant will now be ready for input every time you start your laptop! 🤖